Bill-Merickel/spotify-unwrapped/README.md

 2. Click on the **New Web Service** button under the **Web Services** option, then click on the **Connect Account** button under the GitHub menu.

-    ```shell
-    heroku git:remote -a your-app-name
-    ```

 3. Click on the **Configure** link and you can give permission to select the repository with the app, then click on the green **Install** button to give repository access to Render.

-3. Click on the **Connect** button and you will be brought to a screen where you are required to provide various inputs for your app deployment.
+4. Click on the **Connect** button and you will be brought to a screen where you are required to provide various inputs for your app deployment.
 Put in a meaningful name in the **Name** field and complete the other fields.
 For the **Build Command**, put

    ```shell
    npm install; npm run build